 Check out our suggestions below!

-Back when Wishes was the primary nighttime fireworks show at Magic Kingdom, it was a lot easier to watch the fireworks without actually being inside the park.
-That was because the fireworks were the main feature of the show and most of the action was taking place in the sky above Cinderella Castle, making it easy to see from far away.
+If you’ve been going to Walt Disney World for years and years, you probably remember that previous firework shows (like Wishes) were relatively easy to watch from outside the park.
+That was because the music and the fireworks were the main feature of the show, and most of the action was taking place in the sky above Cinderella Castle, making it easy to see from far away.

 Because of that, we do recommend that you try to catch it at least once inside the park.
 That way you can see the show and projections together.

 Read more: Complete Guide to Magic Kingdom Fireworks

 However, if you have multiple chances to see it or if you are traveling with somebody that doesn’t like the sounds or crowds associated with fireworks, then watching outside of the park is a good option.

 Looking to catch the fireworks for one of the specially ticketed events at Magic Kingdom like Disney After Hours Boo Bash or Disney Very Merriest After Hours?
 These are all great options to view those as well.

 These are our suggestions for the best places to watch Magic Kingdom fireworks outside the park.
 There are other options out there, but these all have good views and the music from the show piped in which make them great choices.

 Where to go: After arriving to the Transportation and Ticket Center, head towards the ferry dock (to the left of where you board the monorail).